NuevoFoundation/workshops/content/english/security-phishing/whats-phishy.md

 From our last section we learned about different types of phishing methods and how to recognize them.
 Now it's time to play a game called `What's phishy`?

-From a list of images given below choose whether you think it's phishy or not?
+Which images from the list given below do you think are phishy?

 ![Spotify email](../media/Spotify_email.jpg?classes=border,shadow)